xuede/ShoutbombValueExtraction/README.md

 # Shoutbomb Extraction Script

 This Python script is designed to extract library notice counts and the number of registered patrons for each library from a text file and generate a CSV output.
-It is specifically tailored for internal use at the library.
+It is tailored explicitly for internal use at the Electronic Information Network.

 ## Usage